ianrios/pythonETL-reactCRUD/docs/Assignment3.md

 - [ ] does flask have a cli to build boilerplate?
 - [ ] get dockerfile to work correctly
 - [ ] connect to db via the covid stats endpoint
-- [ ] get connection to use correct 5001 port, instead of default 5000 port
+- [x] get api connection to use port 5001

 ## Optimizations to try